jjvanzon/Circular-Language-Spec/broader-view/exchangeability/internet-as-a-single-computer.md

-﻿Encircle Language Broader View | Exchangeability
+﻿Circular Language Broader View | Exchangeability
 ================================================

 The Internet as a Single Computer